igrcic/puppet-redis/README.md

 #####`sentinel_name`

-Name of Redis instance.
+Name of Redis Sentinel instance.
 Default: call name of the function.
 The name is used to create the init script(s), which follows the pattern `redis-sentinel_${sentinel_name}`

 #####`sentinel_port`

-Listen port of Redis.
-Default: 6379
+Listen port of Redis Sentinel.
+Default: 26379

 #####`sentinel_log_dir`